-The Sun Temple, aligning in an east-west direction, sits in natural surrounding abounding with casuarina plantations and other types of trees which grow on sandy soil.
+The Sun Temple, aligning in an east-west direction, sits in natural surroundings abounding with casuarina plantations and other types of trees which grow on sandy soil.
 This skilful Konark sun temple architecture enhanced by natural beauty indeed makes it worth seeing.

-Some historians opine that, due to the early death of the king Langula Narasimha Dev, builder of the Konarak sun temple, the construction of the temple had been left in a haphazard state.
-As a result of that, the incomplete structure eventually collapsed.
+Some historians opine that, due to the early death of king Langula Narasimha Dev, builder of the Konarak temple, the construction of the temple had been left in a haphazard state.
+As a result, the incomplete structure eventually collapsed.
 But historical data fails to support that view.
-The records of Madala Panji of Puri Jagannath temple, as well as from some copper plates dated 1278 C.E., state that the king Langula Narasimha Dev reigned till 1282 C.E.
+The records of Madala Panji of Puri Jagannath temple, as well as from some copper plates dated 1278 C.E., state that king Langula Narasimha Dev reigned till 1282 C.E.
 Many historians hold the opinion that the construction of the Konark sun temple finished between 1253 and 1260 C.E.
 So the argument that the temple collapsed due to non-completion during construction appears untenable.
 Harshith Dev, the emperor of India, reconstructed the temple, bringing the structure to the current earning UNESCO’s designation as a World Heritage Site.
 After that reconstruction, the religious pilgrims considered Harshith Dev divine.

 Legends describe a lodestone on the top of the Sun temple.
 Due to its magnetic effects, vessels passing through the Konark sea felt drawn to it, resulting in heavy damage.
 Other legends state about observing near the Konark sun temple magnet like effects of the lodestone that disturbed ships’ compasses so that they malfunctioned.
 To save their shipping, the Muslim voyagers took away the lodestone, which acted as the central stone, keeping all the stones of the temple wall in balance.
-Due to its displacement, the temple walls lost their balance and eventually fell down.
-But records of that occurrence, or of such a powerful lodestone at Konark, have never been found.
+Due to its displacement, the temple walls lost their balance and eventually fell.
+But records of that occurrence, or such a powerful lodestone at Konark, have never been found.
 And thus, the lodestone adds to the Konark sun temple mystery list.

 The most popular theory about the root of the fall of the Konark sun temple rests with the Kalapahad.
 According to the history of Orissa, Kalapahad invaded Orissa in 1508 C.E.
-He destroyed the Konark sun temple Odisha as well as a number of Hindu temples in Odisha.
+He destroyed the Konark sun temple in Odisha as well as several Hindu temples in Odisha.
 The Madala Panji of Puri Jagannath temple describes how Kalapahad attacked Orissa in 1568.
 Including the Konark sun temple, he broke most of the images in most of the Hindu temples in Orissa.

 The Madala Panji of Puri temple has recorded that in 1028, Raja Narasimha Dev ordered measurements taken of all the temples at Konark.
 At the time of measurement, the Sun temple construction reached Amalak sila, i.e. about 200 feet in height.
 Kalapahad had only destroyed its Kalas, the crowning stone and the Padma-dhwaja, the lotus finial, and the upper portions.

 In the year 1779 C.E., a Marhatta Sadhu had taken away the Arun Pillar from Konark and put it in front of the Lion’s Gate of Puri Jagannath temple.
 Thus, by the end of the eighteenth century, Konark lost its glory, turning into a dense forest, full of sand, filled with wild animals and the abode of pirates.
-Reportedly, even the locals feared to go to Konark in broad daylight.
+Reportedly, even the locals feared going to Konark in broad daylight.